projecttacoma/measure-repository/service/README.md

 ### CRUD Operations

+This server can be configured as a [Publishable Measure Repository](https://build.fhir.org/ig/HL7/cqf-measures/measure-repository-service.html#publishable-measure-repository) or an  [Authoring Measure Repository](https://build.fhir.org/ig/HL7/cqf-measures/measure-repository-service.html#authoring-measure-repository) using the `AUTHORING` environment variable.
+The minimum write capabilities for these repositories are described further in the [CRMI Publishable Artifact Repository](https://hl7.org/fhir/uv/crmi/1.0.0-snapshot/artifact-repository-service.html#publishable-artifact-repository) and [CRMI Authoring Artifact Repository](https://hl7.org/fhir/uv/crmi/1.0.0-snapshot/artifact-repository-service.html#authoring-artifact-repository) specifications, respectively.
+The write capabilities implemented in this server are further detailed for the create, update, and delete operations described below.

 This server currently supports the following CRUD operations:

 - Read by ID with `GET` to endpoint: `4_0_1/<resourceType>/<resourceId>`
 - Create resource (Library or Measure) with `POST` to endpoint: `4_0_1/<resourceType>`
   - Publishable:
-    - Supports the [CRMI Publishable Artifact Repository](https://hl7.org/fhir/uv/crmi/1.0.0-snapshot/artifact-repository-service.html#publishable-artifact-repository) minimum write capability _publish_
+    - Supports the _Publishable_ minimum write capability _publish_
     - Artifact must be in active status and conform to appropriate shareable and publishable profiles
-  - Authoring (In Progress):
+  - Authoring:
-    - Supports the [CRMI Authoring Artifact Repository](https://hl7.org/fhir/uv/crmi/1.0.0-snapshot/artifact-repository-service.html#authoring-artifact-repository) additional authoring capability _submit_
+    - Supports the additional _Authoring_ capability _submit_
     - Artifact must be in draft status

 - Update resource (Library or Measure) with `PUT` to endpoint: `4_0_1/<resourceType>/<resourceId>`
   - Publishable:
-    - Supports the [CRMI Publishable Artifact Repository](https://hl7.org/fhir/uv/crmi/1.0.0-snapshot/artifact-repository-service.html#publishable-artifact-repository) minimum write capability _retire_
+    - Supports the _Publishable_ minimum write capability _retire_
     - Artifact must be in active status and may only change the status to retired and update the date (and other metadata appropriate to indicate retired status)
-  - Authoring (In Progress):
+  - Authoring:
-    - Supports the [CRMI Authoring Artifact Repository](https://hl7.org/fhir/uv/crmi/1.0.0-snapshot/artifact-repository-service.html#authoring-artifact-repository) additional authoring capability _revise_
+    - Supports the additional _Authoring_ capability _revise_
     - Artifact must be in (and remain in) draft status

 - Delete resource (Library or Measure) with `DELETE` to endpoint: `4_0_1/<resourceType>/<resourceId>`
   - Publishable:
-    - Supports the [CRMI Publishable Artifact Repository](https://hl7.org/fhir/uv/crmi/1.0.0-snapshot/artifact-repository-service.html#publishable-artifact-repository) minimum write capability _archive_
+    - Supports the _Publishable_ minimum write capability _archive_
     - Artifact must be in retired status
-  - Authoring (In Progress):
+  - Authoring:
-    - Supports the [CRMI Authoring Artifact Repository](https://hl7.org/fhir/uv/crmi/1.0.0-snapshot/artifact-repository-service.html#authoring-artifact-repository) additional authoring capability _withdraw_
+    - Supports the additional _Authoring_ capability _withdraw_
     - Artifact must be in draft status

 ### Search